How to build the ultimate home workshop

 Keep it safe.

 When embarking on projects in the home workshop it is important to pay attention to your safety.
 No job, however small, is worth risking an injury.
 Always wear eye protection and protect your hearing with ear defenders or ear plugs when using loud machinery.
-Heavy duty gloves are important when cutting and welding metal or using other heat sources and chemicals.
+Heavy-duty gloves are important when cutting and welding metal or using other heat sources and chemicals.
 A dust mask helps to protect your lungs from dust particles or for protection from irritant or toxic particles, a face mask with replaceable filters is recommended.

 Don’t forget to wear protective shoes or boots, just because you can pop into the new workshop in your slippers, doesn’t mean you should; always maintain a responsible attitude to safety.

 Due to the nature of the projects that may be undertaken in the workshop, there may be a risk of fire- this may be from welding equipment or flammable liquids.
 To help protect yourself, a dry powder fire extinguisher is definitely worth installing.
 These can quickly put out small fires before they take hold, although never put yourself at risk of becoming trapped in the workshop or burned.
-If in doubt as to whether you can safely tackle the fire, it is best to get out quickly call the fire service.
+If in doubt whether you can safely tackle the fire, it is best to get out quickly call the fire service.

 Make sure you have a first aid box within easy reach of your working area, and that it contains eye wash, burn gel, and a good selection of dressings and plasters- although hopefully, you will never need to use it.